ncatlab/nlab-content/pages/963.md

 ## Examples ##

-Quantales are a surprisingly commonplace structure in computer science.
-A very simple example is the powerset of strings (i.e., the powerset of the free monoid over some set of characters $\Sigma$).
+{#compsci}Quantales are a surprisingly commonplace structure in computer science.
+See the [automata references](#automata).
+A very simple example is the power set of strings (i.e., the [[power set]] of the [[free monoid]] over some set of characters $\Sigma$).
 The order is the inclusion order on sets, and meet and join are just intersection and union, respectively.
 Taking $\epsilon$ to be the empty string, and $a \cdot b$ to be the join of two strings, the quantalic operations are then:

 * $1 = \{\epsilon\}$
 * $I \otimes J = \{ i\cdot j \mid i \in I, j \in J \}$